neubot/neubot/doc/neubot.1.rst

 **neubot speedtest [-6fv] [-A address] [-p port]** Asks Neubot to run a speedtest test using the web API and fails if Neubot is not running in the background.

   Accepts the following options:

-  -6
-    Prefer IPv6 to IPv4.

-  -A address
-    Address of the remote test server.

-  -f
-    Force the test.
-Run the test in the local process context (instead of using the web API) and override privacy settings if needed.
-Useful for developers and for debugging.

-  -p port
-    Port of the remote test server.

-  -v
-    Makes the command more verbose.

-**neubot dash [-6fv] [-A address] [-p port]**
-  Asks Neubot to run a dash test using the web API and fails if Neubot is not running in the background.

-  Accepts the following options: